obriencj/obriencj.github.io/source/projects/motorcycle/tu250x-kickstart/index.md

 firmly from the inside of the case, dead center on the plug itself.
 Take care not to accidentally gouge your cover.
 Once the plug pops out, the oil seal can be placed with only finger pressure and some patience.
-The opening through which you can see the tensioning spring should face into the engine, not out.
+The opening through which you can see the tension spring should face into the engine, not out.
 Make sure it fully seated, and lube it up with some lithium grease.